DAY 1: Nanny Cay, Tortola, embarkation

 DAY 7: BLUNDER BAY – PETER ISLAND, OCEAN’S SEVEN YACHT CLUB

-Prize Giving will be celebrated at the wonderful Ocean’s 7 Club where we had a fabulous climax to the 2020 week and it’s now top of our list for 2022 as well!
-The club is on its own, secluded, in the most beautiful bay.
+Prize Giving will be celebrated at the wonderful Ocean’s 7 Club, well known to us by now.
+The club is on its own, secluded, in the most beautiful bay on Peter Island.
 It offers several mooring places on their jetty as well as some mooring balls that can be reserved for HPYF catamarans.

 DAY 8: Nanny Cay, Tortola disembarkation

-Morning after … 🙂 … We’ll motor back to Nanny Cay for disembarkation.
-Most of us will be spending a day or so in Tortola, making the most out of freshly created memories of another excellent week!
+25 March – Morning after … 🙂 … We’ll motor back to Nanny Cay for disembarkation.
+Most of us will be spending few more days in Tortola, making the most out of freshly created memories of another excellent week!

 British Virgin Islands